Know Your Rights When Pulled Over By The Police

-The law states that any member of the public has to stop when requested by a uniformed police officer.
-A marked police car is a proxy for a uniformed police officer and you therefore must pull over, if safe to do so.
+The law states that any public member has to stop when requested by a uniformed police officer.
+A marked police car is a proxy for a uniformed police officer, and you must pull over if it is safe to do so.
 A police officer will make reasonable allowances for you to find a safe spot.
-If an unmarked police car flashes its lights at you and you are in any doubts about the identity of the driver, drive to a well lit or well populated area before stopping.
-In most cases, if an officer in an unmarked car is following a motorist who wont immediately pull over, they will radio for a marked car to assist.
+If an unmarked police car flashes its lights at you and you doubt the driver's identity, drive to a well-lit or well-populated area before stopping.
+In most cases, if an officer in an unmarked car is following a motorist who won't immediately pull over, they will radio for a marked car to assist.
 One thing you must never do when being followed by a police car attempting to pull you over is accelerate or attempt to flee.

 Do I have to answer any questions?